The most toxic relationship is with the most loved one the most difficult to deal with. Take a look at the toxic relationship signs below.

 When I was in this toxic relationship, I was completely blinded by love.
 I couldn’t see how bad it was.
 This is why I wanted to take some time to provide you some telltale signs of being Lost in the Sea of Love; I want you to have an amazing relationship, and intimacy is a core foundation of that.

-Telltale signs you are Lost in the Sea of Love
+6 Telltale signs you are in the most toxic relationship

-5) Meaningless Fights.
 These types of relationships breed fights about things that shouldn’t be fought about at all.
-Typically these insignificant fights are not about the minor problems, but rather the amount of intimacy between the partners.
+Typically these insignificant fights are not about minor problems, but rather the amount of intimacy between the partners.

 - If you are an anxious lover, I encourage you to 1) build your self-esteem by expanding your identity and social circle and then 2) seek a secure partner.
 If you do want to stay with your avoidant partner, you need to work on expressing yourself and establishing boundaries.
 Check out the Six Commandments of Vulnerable Communication and 4 Powerful Exercises That Make A Toxic Relationship Healthy.
 It will really help you.